 At Cape Point and the Cape of Good Hope, experience spectacular views from some of the southernmost tips of the continent.
 Stop off at the Cape Point Ostrich Farm before exploring Boulders Beach and the colony of African penguins which call this bay home.
 Experience a Seal Island boat cruise and see firsthand where some of the incredible scenes from the Discovery Channel’s Planet Earth were shot.

 Welcome to Cape Town, South Africa’s oldest and most striking city!
 Journey up to the top of Table Mountain and be amazed by the sights and the views of this world class city.
 Descend by cable car and then explore the V & A Waterfront for hidden treasures and to check out the seals basking on the wharf in the South African sun.
-Learn to cook local cuisine at our cooking class.
-Ferry out to the UNESCO World Heritage site of Robben Island and tour the Maximum Security Prison where Nelson Mandela spent many of his 27 years in prison.
+Ferry out to the UNESCO World Heritage Site of Robben Island and tour the Maximum Security Prison where Nelson Mandela spent many of his 27 years in prison.
 Upon returning home, images of your journey will play like a slideshow in your mind – the soothing sunset from your safari, the first time a child reached out for your hand and made eye contact with you, the picturesque landscape of South Africa and the new you – a mentor, teacher, friend and volunteer.
 All of this made possible by you and a remarkable continent called Africa.

 This property is conveniently located ten minutes from O.R.
 Tambo International Airport and a great place to start your South African adventure.
 Rooms have TVs and WiFi.